-The United Nation’s Sustainable Development Goals (SDGs) comprise 17 global goals that are interrelated and targeted to cover a broad range of social and economic development issues.
+The SDGs comprise 17 global goals that are interrelated and targeted to cover a broad range of social and economic development issues.
 To achieve the SDGs, the UN has established 169 targets.
 The SDGs apply to all countries worldwide.

 All economic activities and their effects can be mapped against the SDGs and their targets.
 For mining, two such mapping exercises have been conducted on an international level: